 Further improvement is needed in batting and stolen base bases

-struck out rate, calculated by dividing the number of struck out by the number of at-bats, is also above a certain level, at .158 for his career.
-Furthermore, he has had excellent results with struck out rate of .130 or below in four of the last five seasons, demonstrating his low struck out and excellent contact ability.
+Regarding his "struck out rate," calculated by dividing the number of struck out by the number of plate appearances, his career total is a respectable .158.
+Furthermore, he has achieved excellent results with struck out rate of .130 or lower in four of the last five seasons, demonstrating that struck out infrequently and possesses strong contact skills.

-On the other hand, his career Walk rate, calculated by dividing the number of Walk by the number of at-bats, is .069, which is by no means a high figure.
-His IsoD, which shows the difference between on-base percentage and batting average and is one indicator of batting eye, is also .062, which is not at a level considered excellent.
+On the other hand, his career Walk rate, calculated by dividing the number of Walk by the number of plate appearances, is a mere .069, which is not particularly high.
+Furthermore, his IsoD (Identification of Discipline), an indicator of plate discipline that shows the difference between on-base percentage and batting average, is also below average at .062.

-Kuwahara's tendency to struck out and Walk few batters indicates an aggressive batting style.
-As a result, his career BB/K (struck out divided by Walk, an indicator of batting eye like IsoD) is .437, which is roughly average.
+Kuwahara's tendency to have few struck out and Walk indicates that he possesses an aggressive batting style.
+As a result, his BB/K ratio, which is calculated by dividing struck out by Walk and is an indicator of plate discipline similar to IsoD, is .437 over his career, which is generally considered an average value.

-It is also interesting to note that he has recorded a BB/K above his career average in four of the five years since 2021, posting a career-high .587 in 2021 and a second-high .508 in 2025.
-Looking at the progress of his BB/K, which indicates that he has improved his ability to control strike zone compared to his younger days, it could be said that he has become a more refined hitter in recent years.
+Furthermore, it's interesting that he recorded a BB/K ratio above his career average four times in the five years since 2021, achieving a career-best .587 in 2021 and a second-best .508 in 2025.
+Looking at the trend in his BB/K ratio, which indicates an improvement in his ability to manage strike zone compared to his younger days, it could be argued that he has become more refined as hitter in recent years.

-Kuwahara's speed has earned him a total of 99 stolen base, but his career average for stolen base rate is not particularly high at .664.
-However, his accuracy has improved significantly over the past two years, with eight stolen base stolen base 2024 and ten in 2025, both without any failures.
-These figures also show that he has further evolved as a player since entering his 30s.
+Kuwahara has recorded a total of 99 stolen base, using his speed as his main weapon, but his career average stolen base success rate is not particularly high at .664.
+However, he has made significant improvements in the last two years, with 8 stolen base stolen base in 2024 and 10 in 2025, without any failures.
+These numbers suggest that he has continued to evolve as a player now that he is approaching his 30s.

 outfield has been a major change for Saitama Seibu Lions, a team that has had a long-standing problem.